fredrikarve/predict-it-v0.2.1/README.md

     8. Now you can install all libraries that need to be installed with pip by typing `pip install PACKAGENAME`
     9. If you type `conda list` you will see a list of all installed packages.
 3. Install requirements in requirements.txt in root directory
 4. Run the file `run_project.py`.
 This may take some time if it is the first time the project is started.
+It creates a database, trains the categorization model (which takes a few minutes the first time you run) then activates the news getter (which fills the DB).
+Then it starts the Flask server and the Flask API which communicates with the server.
+Once this is done it will take some time for the ML-model to train, and for news to be added to the DB.
+Before this happens you cannot proceed to step 5.
-5. Go to  http://127.0.0.1:5000/ to see the Flask application
+5. Go to  http://127.0.0.1:5000/ to see the Flask application.
 6. Login using "admin" as username and password.
   a) You will see the operators views when logging in.
   b) When pressing the user demo The ML-model will load and eventually return a prediction.
 This indicates if the user would likely enjoy the movie or not.
 The prediction might vary from 1-5 where 5 is good suggestion and 1 is a bad suggestion.
 Might take a few seconds.